Craig R. Miller, Founder, President, and CEO

-Having co-founded and led MZA Events for over 30 years, Craig has guided the vision, strategy, budget, message formation, and fundraising for well over 100 mass-participatory events in more than 15 cities throughout the United States that have in total generated over $400 million.
+Having co-founded and led MZA Events for over 35 years, Craig has guided the vision, strategy, budget, message formation, and fundraising for the well over 100 mass participatory events in more than 15 cities throughout the United States have total generated over $400 million.

 In recent years, Craig has become a student of Zen Buddhist meditation and is deeply grateful to his teachers everywhere.

-Emily’s first campaign with MZA was ten years ago, when she worked as a Fundraising Specialist before graduating college.
-She has risen from the ranks of the team staff to become one of MZA’s top fundraising, logistical, and event production experts.
-She now oversees MZA’s East Coast operations, including full production of AIDS Walk New York (the largest AIDS fundraiser in the world), the fluid stations and mile marker installations of the NYC Marathon (the largest marathon in the world), and logistics and marketing for Tour de Summer Camps NJ.
+Having joined the company in 1992, Bert is longest continuously serving MZA employee.
+His skills in budget tracking, administration, and volunteer management help keep each MZA campaign running smoothly and successfully both behind the scenes and at the events themselves.
+He has risen from these ranks of staff to become one of MZA’s top fundraising, logistical, and event production experts.
+In 2018, Bert accepted his new role as the Event Director and now oversees MZA’s East Coast operations, including full production of AIDS Walk New York (the largest AIDS fundraiser in the world), and the fluid stations and mile marker installations of the NYC Marathon (the largest marathon in the world).

 Valorie’s roots run deep with MZA.
-She was hired to work on the very first MZA-produced event, AIDS Walk Los Angeles, way back in 1985 and worked on a variety of campaigns following that first event.
-She remained a longtime volunteer photographer and supporter of MZA’s events over the next 25 years.
+She was hired to work the very first MZA-produced event, AIDS Walk Los Angeles, way back in 1985 and worked on variety off campaigns following the first event.
+She remained longtime volunteer photographer and supporter of MZA’s events over the next 25 years.
 In 2013, she returned to MZA full time to take on her current role overseeing the company’s finances and human resources.
-Valorie’s skill set lends well to her role at MZA, bringing her experience as a production manager in the film industry, professional photographer, and head of her family’s construction management firm.
+Valorie’s skill set lends well to her role at MZA, bringing her experience as an production manager in the film industry, professional photographer, and head of her family’s construction management firm.
 She is well versed in budgeting, management, payroll, employee benefits, accounting, and strategic planning, and she earned a BA in English Literature at UCLA.